 Marlies Schillings | PhD student and Teacher Bewegingswetenschappen | Faculty of Health, Medicine and Life Sciences

-Health economics is a growing field which all professionals in healthcare will be confronted with.
+Health economics is a growing field that all professionals in healthcare will be confronted with.
 In this course, the participants will look at innovations from an economic perspective.

 The Foundation Programme is for international students who wish to do a bachelor’s programme at Maastricht University but do not meet the admission requirements.
 It is a one year, full-time study programme consisting of English language training, content courses, academic skills training and cultural and social events that will help you integrate smoothly into your new life in the Netherlands as well as the study of your choice.